top of page

 • Foundational Core

-• Governance and Classification Layers
+• Governance & Classification Layer

-• Baseline Measurement Frameworks
+• Baseline Measurement Framework

-• Physical and State-Space Systems
+• Physical & State-Space Architecture

-• Second Edition Stabilization Series
+• Stabilized Second Edition Series

-No adaptive extensions, derivative reinterpretations, or informal expansions are recognized outside the declared Canon.
+All volumes are maintained under explicit canonical preservation principles.
+No adaptive extensions, derivative reinterpretations, or informal expansions are recognized outside the formally declared Canon.
+The Canon is preserved under positional integrity, governance constraints, and non-extension principles.

 Series Structure